 Docker Deployment

-Deploy Next.js and Nuxt.js applications using Docker and Docker Compose
+Deploy Next.js, Nuxt.js, and TanStack Start applications using Docker and Docker Compose

-This guide explains how to deploy TinyShip's Next.js and Nuxt.js applications using Docker containers.
+This guide explains how to deploy TinyShip's Next.js, Nuxt.js, and TanStack Start applications using Docker containers.

 Prerequisites